 Print-on-demand does not have any upfront expenses.
 That makes this risk-averse frugal girl happy.
-If my books don’t sell, I’m not out money I should spend on my kids.
+If my books don’t sell, I’m not out the money I should have spent on my kids.
 If the books sell well, I can stuff the profit into a college savings fund for five kids (hint – hint).
 Win-win!

 You still have to begin marketing your book initially, but I have sold far more books to total strangers who have never come across my website or YouTube channel.
 That’s the major advantage of KDP!

-What should you use if you don’t want to sell on Amazon or just want to publish your family histories?
+What should you use if you don’t want to sell on Amazon or publish your family histories?